-1. Place the oil, butter and chopped onion in a pot.
+1. Place the oil and chopped onion in a pot.
 Gently fry the onion, stirring, over a low to medium heat until the onion is soft but not brown, 5-7 minutes.

-2. Add the peas and the water or stock to the pot.
+2. Add the peas, salt, some black pepper and the water to the pot.
 Bring to a simmer.
 If you are using frozen peas, simmer for about 30 seconds before removing the pot from the heat.
 If you are using fresh peas, simmer for 5 minutes before removing the pot from the heat.